Understanding Depression

 Normal Moods

-Moods are an important part of our everyday experiences and add a certain richness to the quality of life.
+Good or bad, our moods are the quality of our feelings at any particular time.
+They are an important part of our everyday experiences and add richness to the quality of life.
 From time to time everyone feels 'down' or 'fed up' or 'out of sorts'.
-Sadness, concern, disappointment and annoyance can be useful emotional responses to siuations that did not turn out the way you would have liked them to.
-These feelings are often a message that some effort is required to readjust, or that something constructive must be done to deal with your feelings or to change the situation.
+Feeling sadness, concern, disappointment and annoyance are normal emotional responses to situations that did not turn out the way you would have liked them to.
+These feelings are often a useful message that some effort is required to readjust how you're thinking, or that something constructive must be done to deal with your feelings or to change the situation.
+Negative feelings might also be a reminder to accept the discrepancy between what we think should be happening and the reality of what is.

 Depression

-Many people will experience more marked distressing feelings at some time during their life.
-Depression lasts longer than sadness and the blues and the accompanying feelings of helpnessness, hopelessness and indecisiveness are often considerable.
+Many people will experience more intense distressing feelings than normal at some time during their life.
+Depression lasts longer than sadness and the blues, and the accompanying feelings of helplessness, hopelessness and indecisiveness often seem overwhelming.

 Mood